-The Company and its subsidiaries (together, the "Group") are principally engaged in manufacturing, distribution, research and development and operating lease of asphalt mixing plants and sales of spare parts and modified equipment.
+The Company and its subsidiaries (together, the "Group") are principally engaged in manufacturing, distribution, research and development of asphalt mixing plants, other asphalt specialty equipment and sales of spare parts and modified equipment.

 The Company's shares were listed on the Main Board of The Stock Exchange of Hong Kong Limited on 27 May 2015.